iNethi/master-builder/README.md

 - [View the the TODO list](https://github.com/iNethi/master-builder/blob/master/TODO.md)
 - [View Contributors](https://github.com/iNethi/master-builder/blob/master/CONTRIBUTORS.md)

+# A collection of awesome self-hosted services
+iNethi essentially creates a platform that brings a lot of awesome self-hosted services together.
+It provides a secure reverse proxy in front of these services using Traefik, creates a nice splash page to access these services, synchronization of content  between a global iNEthi cloud and your iNethi and will soon provide single-sign on to many of these services.
+A great resource for many self-hosted services that can be ported to iNethi is here [Self hosted servces](https://github.com/awesome-selfhosted/awesome-selfhosted/blob/master/README.md)

 # Usage
 This is an open source solution that is freely available to everyone.
 With iNethi you can build a set of local services to share content amongst your local community and build a small ISP to sell Internet vouchers.
 [More detail...](https://splashg.inethi.net)